 Peter Everly, Paint/Scenic Art

 How to Apply for a 2015-2016 Internship

 Florida Rep hires its interns at the annual Southeastern Theatre Conference (SETC) in March.
-All positions have been filled for the 2013-2014 Season.
-If you are interested in being considered for an internship in our 2015-2016 season, please mail a cover letter, resume and headshot (actors only) to Associate Director, Jason Parrish (for Acting Internships) or Production Manager, Sean Griffin (for Production Internships) at: PO Box 2483, Fort Myers, FL 33902-2483.
+All positions have been filled for the 2014-2015 Season.
+If you are interested in being considered for an internship in our 2015-2016 season, please mail a cover letter, resume and headshot (actors only) to Associate Director, Jason Parrish (for Acting and Administrative Internships) or Production Manager, Bruce Bailey (for Production Internships) at: PO Box 2483, Fort Myers, FL 33902-2483.
 Please do not send materials earlier than January 15, 2015.
 Please no phone calls.